Great Barrier Reef Pontoon Cairns

 - 5:30 pm Arrive at Marlin Marina, Cairns.

-- Starting with Return air-conditioned fast catamaran cruise.
+- Return air-conditioned fast catamaran cruise.

-- With a morning tea cake selection.
+- Morning tea cake selection.

 - Snorkelling equipment.